SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

 2\.
 Members-at-Large shall take office on July 1 and serve for two
     years.

 3\.
-One Member-at-Large should be a student member of the chapter.

-4\.
 All members of the Chapter Executive Committee must be voting
     members of the Chapter.

-5\.
+4\.
 Replacements for resigned Members-at-Large will be nominated by
     Chapter Executive Committee and approved by a majority vote of the Chapter Executive Committee.